Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Drug resistance is a serious concern because drug-resistant tuberculosis must be treated for a very long time.
 People typically must take four or five drugs for 18 to 24 months.
 Drugs used to treat drug-resistant tuberculosis are often less effective, more toxic, and more expensive.

-Tuberculosis bacteria that are resistant to antibiotics are classified as
+Tuberculosis bacteria that are resistant to antibiotics are classified based on the drugs they are resistant to.
+The World Health Organization (WHO) classifications are

-Several new tuberculosis drugs (including bedaquiline, delamanid, and sutezolid) are active against resistant strains of tuberculosis bacteria and may help control the epidemic of drug resistance.
+The new tuberculosis drugs bedaquiline, delamanid, and pretomanid and the fluoroquinolone moxifloxacin are active against resistant strains of tuberculosis bacteria and may help control the epidemic of drug resistance.

 Surgery to remove a portion of the lung is seldom needed if people faithfully follow the drug treatment plan.
 However, surgery is sometimes needed to treat people with the following:

 When tuberculous pericarditis causes significant restriction of the heart’s motion, the pericardium may need to be removed surgically.
-A tuberculoma in the brain may need to be surgically removed.
+A tuberculoma (a mass that develops because of tuberculosis) in the brain may need to be surgically removed.

 Doctors sometimes give corticosteroids (such as dexamethasone) when tuberculosis causes a significant amount of inflammation, particularly in people with meningitis, pericarditis, or lung inflammation.